braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/linking.md

 You can handle ATS in one of the following three ways:

 #### Ensure all links are ATS-compliant (recommended)
-Your Braze integration can satisfy ATS requirements most simply by ensuring that any existing links you drive users to (through in-app message/push campaigns or News Feed cards) satisfy ATS requirements.
-While there are ways to bypass ATS restrictions, Braze's recommended best practices are to ensure that all linked URLs are ATS-compliant.
-Given Apple's increasing emphasis on application security, the below-listed approaches to allowing ATS exceptions are not guaranteed to be supported by Apple moving forwards.
+Your Braze integration can satisfy ATS requirements by ensuring that any existing links you drive users to (through in-app message and push campaigns or News Feed cards) satisfy ATS requirements.
+While there are ways to bypass ATS restrictions, Braze's recommended best practice is  to ensure that all linked URLs are ATS-compliant.
+Given Apple's increasing emphasis on application security, the below-listed approaches to allowing ATS exceptions are not guaranteed to be supported by Apple.

 An SSL tool can help you pinpoint web server security issues.
-This [SSL Server Test][15] from Qualys, Inc. provides a line item specifically for Apple ATS 9 / iOS 9 compliance.
+This [SSL server test][15] from Qualys, Inc. provides a line item specifically for Apple ATS 9 and iOS 9 compliance.

 #### Partially disable ATS
 You can allow a subset of links with certain domains or schemes to be treated as exceptions to the ATS rules.
 Your Braze integration will satisfy ATS requirements if every link you use in a Braze messaging channel is either ATS compliant or handled by an exception.